peter-boucher/llm-lab-katas/4-unstructured-checklist.md

 **Step 3 – Analysis and Improvement:**

-Just like any LLM task, use the insights from eval to improve your prompt or schema.
+Like with any LLM task, use the insights from eval to improve your prompt or schema.
 If you notice the model often misunderstands the education level (maybe confusing diploma vs bachelor), consider tweaking the description for that field or adding an example in the system message.
 If it’s skipping certain skills, maybe those resumes had skills in a tricky format (like a comma-separated paragraph) that you could call out in the prompt (e.g., "skills may be listed in a comma-separated line, make sure to capture all of them").

 Remember, our evaluation at this stage is relatively simple and mostly manual or heuristic.
 In a production scenario, you might develop a more sophisticated eval harness, but the principle is the same as what we did for SQL: start with a small, representative test set and gradually expand.
 Each time you adjust your extraction prompt or upgrade the model, you can rerun this eval set to see if things improved or if any new mistakes popped up.